A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Introduction

 \section{Introduction}

-Phase I clinical trials using combinational agents are becoming more and more popular.
-The goal of phase I clinical trials is to identify maximum tolerated dose (MTD) that leads to a pre-specified target toxicity probability.
-However, dose-finding for combinational agents could be challenging as we only know the partial order of dose toxicity.
-To fill in this gap, lots of phase I designs for combinational agents have been proposed.
+Clinical trials investigating combinational therapies that combine two or more therapeutic agents have garnered renewed attention with the development of cancer therapy.
+Novel combinational agents require identification of a maximum tolerated dose (MTD).
+The MTD is the highest dose level that leads to a pre-specified target toxicity probability.
+However, dose-finding for combinational agents could be challenging as we do not know the complete order of dose combinations' toxicity.
+To fill the gap, several phase I study designs for combinational agents have been proposed.

-Overall there are 3 categories of designs: algorithm-based, model-based, and model-assisted.
+Overall, there are 3 categories of designs: algorithm- or rule-based, model-based, and model-assisted.
 Algorithm-based designs do not involve any parametric relationship between dose combinations and their toxicity probabilities.
 Ivanova and Wang \citep{ivanova2004non} proposed an up-and-down design and used isotonic regression to estimate the MTD.
-Later Ivanova and Kim\citep{ivanova2009dose} updated previous up-and-down design using T-statistics.
-Lee and Fan \citep{lee2012two} proposed a two dimensional search algorithm to identify MTD.
-Mander and Sweeting \citep{mander2015product} used a product of beta probabilities to identify MTD contour.
-Algorithm-based designs usually lack of statistically theoretical foundation, and their escalation/de-escalation rules are ad-hoc.
+Later Ivanova and Kim\citep{ivanova2009dose} updated the previous up-and-down design using T-statistics.
+Lee and Fan \citep{lee2012two} proposed a two-dimensional search algorithm to identify MTD.
+Algorithm-based designs usually lack statistical theory foundation, and their escalation/de-escalation rules are ad-hoc.
 Therefore, their performances are not guaranteed.